drshahizan/software-engineering/materials/sec01/mod5.md

 ### <ul><li>Best practices for creating effective use case models</li>
   Here are some best practices for creating effective use case models:

-<ul><li>Involve stakeholders: Involve stakeholders from different departments or areas of expertise in the creation of the use case model.
+<ul><li type="1">Involve stakeholders: Involve stakeholders from different departments or areas of expertise in the creation of the use case model.
 This will ensure that all requirements are captured and that the model is comprehensive.</li>

-<li>Focus on the business goals: Focus on the business goals of the system and the tasks that users will perform to achieve those goals.
+<li type="1">Focus on the business goals: Focus on the business goals of the system and the tasks that users will perform to achieve those goals.
 This will help you to identify the key use cases that need to be included in the model.</li>

-<li>Use clear and concise language: Use clear and concise language that is easily understood by all stakeholders.
+<li type="1">Use clear and concise language: Use clear and concise language that is easily understood by all stakeholders.
 Avoid using technical jargon that may be confusing to non-technical stakeholders.</li>

-<li>Define actor roles: Clearly define the roles of the actors in the use case model.
+<li type="1">Define actor roles: Clearly define the roles of the actors in the use case model.
 This will help you to identify the key tasks that they need to perform and the interactions that they will have with the system.</li>

-<li>Use templates: Use templates to standardize the format and structure of the use case model.
+<li type="1">Use templates: Use templates to standardize the format and structure of the use case model.
 This will make it easier to read, review, and understand.</li>

-<li>Keep it simple: Keep the use case model simple and avoid overcomplicating it with unnecessary details.
+<li type="1">Keep it simple: Keep the use case model simple and avoid overcomplicating it with unnecessary details.
 Focus on the key tasks and interactions that are necessary to achieve the business goals.</li>

-<li>Review and validate: Review the use case model with stakeholders and validate it to ensure that it accurately reflects the business requirements.
+<li type="1">Review and validate: Review the use case model with stakeholders and validate it to ensure that it accurately reflects the business requirements.
 This will help you to identify any gaps or inconsistencies that need to be addressed.</li></ul>

-By following these best practices, you can create an effective use case model that accurately reflects the business requirements and helps to ensure the success of the project.
+By following these best practices, you can create an effective use case model that accurately reflects the business requirements and helps to ensure the success of the project.</ul>

 ### 2. Domain Modeling